Component 3: Cognitive Assessment

 To complete Component 3 requirements for Osteopathic Continuous Certification in the subspecialty of Addiction Medicine, a physician must pass a written examination once per 10-year OCC cycle.

-For physicians holding time-dated certification, failure to successfully complete the OCC process will result in the loss of certification when their current certification expires.
+Failure to successfully complete the OCC process will result in the loss of certification when their current certification expires.

-OCC Cognitive Assessment Exam Content
+OCC (Recert) Addiction Medicine Exam Content